heygrady/blog/source/_posts/2012-04-20-compass-grid-gem-and-new-fluid-grid.markdown

 - [Fixed grid example](/assets/compass-grid-example/fixed.html)

 Before diving into the fluid grid, it's important to see how it works with the static grid because the two are highly related.
-Below is the SCSS for a normal fixed grid similar to the example from the [previous post]({% post_url 2011-02-17-using-sass-with-the-1kb-grid-system %}).
+Below is the SCSS for a normal fixed grid similar to the example from the <a href="{% post_url 2011-02-17-using-sass-with-the-1kb-grid-system %}">previous post]</a>.
 Borders have been added to some of the elements to demonstrate how to use the grid correction features using the `$plus` argument available in all of the functions.

 {% gist 2460901 fixed.scss %}